enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 }
 ```

-- Here we imported jwt from json web token.
+- Here, we imported jwt from the JSON Web Token library."

 - Inside the try block first we parsed the logged in user token from the cookie.